danilo1214/Pathfinding/README.md

 - BFS

 to solve practical issues, such as finding a path from the start of the maze to the "goal".

 ![An example maze and a solution](maze.png)

 In this case, the blue field is where the maze solver starts, the green field is the field it needs reach.
 The black fields are obstacles in the maze - so we cannot pass through them.

-## How does the app read the mazes?
+## Reading mazes

 The app reads simple .txt files - which consist of **n** rows and **n** columns.
-The columns are separated by commas.
+The columns are separated by commas, with no white space.
 Each value in a column represents a field.
 A field can have 3 values:

 * -1 (walls or black fields)
 * -2 (the start field or blue field)
 * -3 (a "goal" field or green field)
 *  4 (a passable field or white field)

+For an example - check out "labyrinth_1.txt" in the src folder.

+## Run the app
+From the root folder of the app:
+`cd src`
+`javac Main.java`
+`java Main [maze_path] [algorithm]`

+Where algorithm is:
+- Greedy
+- DFS
+- BFS
+- Astar